 The prefix key C-x 5 is analogous to C-x 4.
-Whereas each C-x 4 command pops up a buffer in a different window in the selected frame (see Pop Up Window), the C-x 5 commands use a different frame.
+Whereas each C-x 4 command pops up a buffer in a different window in the selected frame (see Displaying in Another Window), the C-x 5 commands use a different frame.
 If an existing visible or iconified (a.k.a. “minimized”) frame already displays the requested buffer, that frame is raised and deiconified (“un-minimized”); otherwise, a new frame is created on the current display terminal.

 The various C-x 5 commands differ in how they find or create the buffer to select: